Bolomorz/BolomorzMathCore/BolomorzMathCore/Readme.md

             - **HessenbergTransform**: preparing matrix for qr-transform | eliminating most of the upper half above the diagonal: `AlgorithmBase<Matrix, Matrix>`
             - **QR-Transform**: eliminating the upper half above the diagonal to find the eigenvalues of a matrix: `AlgorithmBase<HessenbergTransform, Matrix>`
     - ---
-    - **Visualization**: visualization and interaction with elements of this library | generally on a canvas | prefix BMC for identification
+    - **Visualization**: visualization and interaction with elements of this library | generally on a 2d-canvas | prefix BMC for identification
         - **BMCSettings**: settings for different elements
         - **Command**: commands on an element returning a solution //for now not used
         - **Generics**: